Biogenesis and function of centriolar

 A: Confocal microscopy of Paramecium’s cilia labeled with antibodies specific to cilia (polyglutamylated tubulin antibodies-green) and cilia tips (monoglycylated tubulin antibodies-red) B: Longitudinal view of two basal body cortical unit.
 Only the posterior basal body is ciliated (mixed field) B’: Longitudinal view of two ciliated basal body unit (invariant field) C : Transversal section of a two basal body unit with its associated rootlets D: Schematic representation of the basal body duplication process.
 The duplication starts with the formation of a pro-basal body with its mother one anchored and ciliated at the cell surface.
 After elongation, the neo-formed basal body just tilt-up to anchor.
 Red arrows indicate the length of the transition zone (TZ)

 Ciliogenesis is the culmination of a succession of spatially and temporally coordinated steps that may differ from one organism to another.
 However, it includes several key steps, common to all cellular models and conserved throughout evolution: duplication of the centriole/basal body, maturation of the basal body, migration and anchoring to the membrane leading to the formation of the transition zone and then growth of the cilium.
-In addition to a correct synthesis of the proteins involved, the construction of this complex organelle depends on the correct unfolding of molecular interactions in a 4-dimensional space (space-time) and on regulations by post-translational modifications (ubiquitination/deubiquitination).
-Cilia are involved in many developmental and physiological processes and, in mammals, their alteration leads to physio-pathological disorders called “ciliopathies“.
-The loss of cilia, observed in various tumors, reveals that ciliogenesis is also part of cancer.
+In addition to a correct synthesis of the proteins involved, the assembly of this complex organelle depends on the correct protein-protein interactions in a 4-dimensional space-time and on their regulations by post-translational modifications such as ubiquitination/deubiquitination.
+Cilia are involved in many developmental and physiological processes and their alteration, in mammals, leads to physio-pathological disorders called “ciliopathies“.
+Otherwise, the loss of cilia observed in various tumors, reveals that ciliogenesis defects could be involved in some cancers.

 Basal body anchoring defect after OFD1 depletion in Paramecium